- Social Graph

 He is the author of many published academic papers and articles on subjects related to entrepreneurship, technology, media and education.
 He was one of the first bloggers when he created the popular site Cerebral Graffiti in 1995.

-CJ Cornell is the author of the best selling book The Age of Metapreneurship – A Journey into the Future of Entrepreneurship (Venture Point Press, May 2017), and The Startup Brain Trust – A Guidebook for Startups, Entrepreneurs, and the Experts that Help them Become Great.
-(Venture Point Press, October 2017).
+CJ Cornell is the author of the best selling book The Age of Metapreneurship – A Journey into the Future of Entrepreneurship, and The Startup Brain Trust – A Guidebook for Startups, Entrepreneurs, and the Experts that Help them Become Great.
+His blog is ranked in the top 50 most influential websites in entrepreneurship and startups.

 CJ gives about 40-50 speeches, workshops and seminars each year on a variety of entrepreneurship-related subjects such as new venture building, crowd-sciences and digital media.